ubeda/DIRACDocs/source/DeveloperGuide/AddingNewComponents/DevelopingAgents/index.rst

 Several import statements will be clear from the subsequent code.

-The Service name is SimpleMessage.
-The ''initializeSimpleMessageHandler'' method is called once when the Service is created.
+The Agent name is SimplestAgent.
+The ''initialize'' method is called once when the Agent is created.
 Here one can put creation and initialization of the global variables if necessary.

-Now comes the definition of the SimpleMessageHandler class.
 One can define initialize() method with no arguments although this is not necessary.
 The details of the caller can be obtained using the "getRemoteCredentials()" method of the base RequestHandler class.
 The other useful method is getCSOption() which allows to extract options from the Service section in the Configuration Service.

-For each service interface method it is necessary to define *types_<method_name>* class variable of the List type.
-Each element of the List is one or a list of possible types of the method arguments in the same order as defined in the method definition.
-The types are imported from the ''types'' standard python module.

-The name of each method which will be accessible to the clients has *export_* prefix.
-Note that the clients will call the method without this prefix.
-Otherwise, it is an ordinary class method which takes the arguments provided by the client and returns the result to the client.
+Now comes the definition of the '''execute''' method..
+This method is executed evry time Agent runs.
+Place your code inside this method.
+Other methods can be defined in the same file and used via '''execute''' method

 The result must always be returned as an S_OK or S_ERROR structure.

 Default Service Configuration parameters
 ------------------------------------------